Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The authors conclude that SETD5 germline deletion may confer shared susceptibility to neurodevelopmental disorders and childhood cancer, though larger studies are needed to confirm this.

-Relevance for families This is a single case report and cannot establish that children with SETD5 Syndrome have an elevated risk for neuroblastoma.
-The published association may be worth noting to your child's oncologist or pediatrician if relevant to your child's situation.
+This is a single case report and cannot establish that children with SETD5 Syndrome have an elevated risk for neuroblastoma.
+The published association may be worth mentioning to your child's oncologist or pediatrician if it seems relevant to your child's situation, but one case does not confirm a causal link.

 SETD5 Haploinsufficiency Identified in Three Patients Initially Diagnosed With KBG Syndrome

-What was studied: Clinicians described three patients who were initially clinically suspected of having KBG syndrome but were found through genetic testing to carry pathogenic SETD5 variants instead.
+Clinicians described three patients who were clinically suspected of having KBG syndrome but were found through genetic testing to carry pathogenic SETD5 variants instead.

 • All three patients had features overlapping with KBG syndrome, reinforcing the documented clinical similarity between the two conditions.